 While the water taxi service (look out for the small yellow wooden boats) operates between Hotel New York, the Veerhaven and the Leuvehaven, the waterbus is for the commuters who need to travel between Rotterdam and Dordrecht and who want to avoid the traffic.
 Finally, the RET fast ferry sails to the port extension Maasvlakte and is the best way to experience Rotterdam’s port.
 If you’re lucky, you’ll even be able to spot some seals along the way.

 That’s it, our guide to public transportation in Rotterdam.
-Look out for the next blog post in this series, namely Public Transport Guide: Amsterdam.
+We've also posted another post in this series, 'public transportation guide: Amsterdam'.
+Check it out here.